ammarhakim/gkyl/README.md

 Formatting guidelines given below are meant to reduce the thought given to minor (but asthetically important) issues.
 There are as many opionions on how to format code as there are developers.
-Hence, in Gkyell these guidlines have been determined by the lead developer of the code and are not open for further discussion.
+Hence, in Gkeyll these guidelines have been determined by the lead developer of the code and are not open for further discussion.

 - **Do not** modify existing code alignment or comments unless the code is